Etsy Payments Review: Fees, Comparisons, Complaints, & Lawsuits

 Pay-As-You-Go Pricing

-Etsy provides various rates for merchant depending on their country of origin.
-For U.S. merchants, Etsy charges a per-transaction fee of 3% plus $0.25 per transaction, and this rate is applied to the entire purchase price including sales tax and shipping.
-Canadian merchants will pay the same rate as U.S. merchants for domestic orders, while UK merchants are charged a fee of 4% plus £0.20 per transaction.
-International payments are assessed an additional per-transaction conversion fee of 2.5%.
-These costs are in addition to the listing fees and basic per-transaction fees charged by Etsy.
-There are no monthly, annual, or cancellation fees associated with the service.
+Etsy’s pricing for merchants varies by country.
+For U.S. merchants, Etsy applies a fee of 3% plus $0.25 per transaction, which covers the total purchase amount including sales tax and shipping.
+Canadian merchants face the same rates for domestic orders, whereas UK merchants are charged 4% plus £0.20 per transaction.
+Additionally, international transactions incur a 2.5% conversion fee.
+These charges are on top of Etsy’s listing fees and basic transaction fees, but there are no monthly, annual, or cancellation fees with Etsy’s service.

 Delayed Payout Complaints